kylegwilliam/byu-cs324/hw-sockets/README.md

  1. *What two system calls are used to create and prepare a (UDP) client socket for reading and writing, before you ever read or write to that socket?*

- 2. *Describe how your client code for reading and writing would be different if the second call were not used.*  See the man page for `udp`, specifically within the first two paragraphs of the "DESCRIPTION" section.

- 3. *Where do the strings come from that are sent to the server (i.e., written to the socket)?*
+ 2. *Where do the strings come from that are sent to the server (i.e., written to the socket)?*

 Open `server.c`, and look at what it does.
 Specific questions about the server